C2FO: Unleashing the power of working capital

 The world’s first working capital marketplace

-C2FO was founded in 2008, in direct response to the global financial crisis, a catastrophe which cost the US alone an The response to the crisis, Rolfe explains, was similar in a lot of ways to the market’s response to COVID-19.
+C2FO was founded in 2008, in direct response to the global financial crisis, a catastrophe which cost the US alone an estimated $22trn.
+The response to the crisis, Rolfe explains, was similar in a lot of ways to the market’s response to COVID-19.

 “Liquidity dried up and smaller suppliers were unable to access working capital through normal banking relationships, as well as through the invoices that were outstanding from their customers,” he says.
 C2FO, Rolfe continues, was established in response to the need to get liquidity flowing out of the banking system, as well as from buyer to supplier.